thinhtran3588/thinhtran3588.github.io/_posts/2021-06-13-what-i-ve-learned-from-technical-analysis.md.md

 Obviously, we need to use other averages.
 There are many methods that can be used in order to distinguish a Bull from a Bear market.
 For example, many analysts use the 200-day Moving Average.
 If the market is above its 200-day MA then it is considered bullish, and if it trades below its 200-day MA it is considered bearish.
 Numerous other methods can be applied.

-### Importance of Volume

-Although volume of transactions cannot signal a trend reversal, it is important as a secondary confirmation of trend.
+**Importance of Volume**: Although volume of transactions cannot signal a trend reversal, it is important as a secondary confirmation of trend.
 Excessively high market prices that are accompanied by less volume on rallies and more activity on declines usually suggest an overbought market.
 Conversely, extremely low prices with dull declines and increased volume on rallies suggest an oversold market.
 “Bull markets terminate in a period of excessive activity and begin with comparatively light transactions” (Rhea, 1932).
 The originators of Dow Theory were quick, however, not to overstate the importance of volume.
 Although volume was considered, it was not a primary consideration.
 Price trend and confirmation overrode any consideration of volume.

 ## References